Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 Once the training process completes, and the training process saves the model (denoted by the `Saved Model` message) you can add it to the Unity project and use it with agents having an **Internal** brain type.
-**Note** If you're using Anaconda, you shouldn't just close the Unity Window once the `Saved Model` message appears.
-Press Ctrl+C in the Anaconda prompt, and this will formally end the training session and export the .bytes file.
-Otherwise, the .bytes file will never be exported into the ml-agents folder.
+**Note:** Do not just close the Unity Window once the `Saved Model` message appears.
+Either wait for the training process to close the window or press Ctrl+C at the command-line prompt.
+If you simply close the window manually, the .bytes file containing the trained model is not exported into the ml-agents folder.

 ### Setting up TensorFlowSharp Support